 - Sponsor a Celebrity Day.
 Invite community leaders to share in reading the nominated books.

-- Work the nominated books into the curriculum.
+- Work the nominated books into classroom lessons.

-- Put posters announcing the program up all over the school.
+- Hang posters announcing the book awards throughout the school.

 - Give each child a bookmark for keeping track of books read.